florianilch/claudine-proxy/README.md

 ## Supported Tools & Editors

-Any tool that supports BYOM (Bring Your Own Models) with OpenAI-compatible endpoints works with Claudine.
+Any tool that supports BYOM (Bring Your Own Models) with OpenAI chat completion or native Anthropic messages endpoints works with Claudine.
 Here are a few popular examples:

 ### [Jan.ai](https://www.jan.ai/)